adi518/vue-facebook-login/README.md

 This component embeds the [Facebook SDK snippet](https://developers.facebook.com/docs/javascript/quickstart/) unless it find an existing SDK instance.
 However, be sure to resolve `window.fbAsyncInit` **before** a component instance is created, otherwise a racing condition will occur and it may not be able to find the SDK instance.
 See [Facebook docs](https://developers.facebook.com/docs/javascript/quickstart/) for more.

 ## [Legacy Browser Support](#ie-support)

+### Version 3.x

+> 🧡 Mind breaking changes from `3.x` to `2.x`.

+Version `3.x` does **NOT** include polyfills (`core-js`) as `2.x`, in fact it was an error to include them at all.
+If you require new language API support for legacy browsers, you might have to add it to your app or setup your build target correctly, which will auto apply the necessary polyfills.
+See Vue CLI docs: https://cli.vuejs.org/guide/browser-compatibility.html#polyfills

+### Version 2.x

 > ❤️ You probably don't need to apply transformations or polyfills to support IE.